christalwang35/si507_final_project/README.md

 import numpy as np
 import baostock as bs
 import pysnooper

 Data Sources:
 Origins: www.baostock.com
 Format: CSV

 How to access:
 use the function from baostock pack to get the PE, PB and time-series data.
 The code uses caching to store data as DataFrame form and then saves data as csv files to local.

 Summary of data:
 There are more than 20000 records available each year, a new record is generated every 5 minutes.
 I will mainly use five data in the record: datetime, open, high, low, close, which respectively represent the time node, opening price, highest price, lowest price and closing price of the stock price.
-Based on the above five data, simulate the change of the stock price in the input time period.
+Based on the above five data, simulate the change of the stock price in the selected time period.

+How to interact with my program: Users choose and enter any existing Chinese A-stock stock code and any time span during the listing period of the stock.
+Users can answer the questions based on the performance of their ideal stock, and let the program judge whether the stock is worth investing.